crazytruth/insanic/docs/source/insanic/getting_started.rst

 As you can see, usage is very similar to Sanic, but with a couple differences.

-1. Insanic requires you to passing in a :code:`version` argument.
+1. Insanic requires you to pass in a :code:`version` argument.
 This decision was to enforce versioning when deploying applications.
-We found it especially important in a microservice system.
+We found it especially important in a distributed system.

 This however, can be turned off with the :code:`ENFORCE_APPLICATION_VERSION` settings.
 View the :doc:`settings documentation <settings>` for more information.

 2. An Insanic specific :code:`settings` variable that is accessible anywhere in the application.
-Some of you may recognize it is very similar to how Django works.
+Some of you may recognize as something very similar to Django.
 Not only can this :code:`settings` variable be accessible anywhere in the application, it is also compatible with Sanic where the same variables can be accessible through :code:`app.config`.
 Please read the